-First of all, Inverter Refrigerator has nothing to do with a power inverter.
-This means the inverter Refrigerator is not meant for running during a power cut.
+First, an Inverter Refrigerator has nothing to do with a power inverter.
+This means the inverter refrigerator is not meant to run during a power cut.

 Then what does an Inverter Refrigerator do?
-Why there are so much hype about the inverter technology in refrigerators?
+Why is there so much hype about the inverter technology in refrigerators?
 Let’s learn about that here in this article.

 Before we learn about Inverter Refrigerators, we should learn a bit about how a refrigerator works.